John Caird (director): Writing

-Caird's book about directing for the stage – THEATRE CRAFT – was published by Faber and Faber in March 2010 in London and New York.
+Caird's book about directing for the stage, Theatre Craft, was published by Faber and Faber in March 2010 in London and New York.

 Mustardseed Trust

 Caird founded the Mustardseed Arts and Educational Trust in 2001 to encourage and promote Artistic and Educational projects, especially in the developing world.
-In 2018, Mustardseed Trust, in partnership with Magdalen College School, Oxford and Ambrosoli School, Kampala, Uganda, funded the building and establishment of Mustardseed Junior School in Sentema, Uganda.
+In 2018, Mustardseed Trust, in partnership with Magdalen College School, Oxford, Ambrosoli School, Kampala and Kenneth Buwule, Head Teacher, founded the building and establishment of Mustardseed Junior School in Sentema, Uganda.

 Personal life

 Caird has been married four times and has four sons and four daughters.
 His first marriage was to Helen Brammer in Oxford in 1970.
 His second was to Ann Dorszynski (Annie Caird) in Finsbury, London, in 1982.
 They have three children: Joanna (Jo) (born 29 January 1983), Benjamin (Ben) (born 10 October 1984) and Samuel (Sam) (born 8 July 1987).
 His third was to Frances Ruffelle in 1990, in Westminster, London.
 They have two children: Eliza (born 15 April 1988) and Nathaniel (born 17 June 1990).
 His fourth was to Maoko Imai in Argiano, Italy, in 1998.
 They have three children: Yoji (born 19 October 1998), Miyako (Mimi) (born 18 January 2000) and Yayako (Yaya) (born 14 March 2002).

 His elder brother James is an architect, town planner and heritage consultant.
 His younger brother George (Geordie) is an oboist and principal emeritus of the Birmingham Conservatoire.
-His sister Dr. Margaret (Meg) Laing is research fellow in mediaeval dialectology at the University of Edinburgh.
+His sister Dr. Margaret (Meg) Laing (1953-2023) was research fellow in mediaeval dialectology at the University of Edinburgh.

 Caird is an honorary Fellow of Mansfield College, Oxford, an honorary member of the Royal Academy of Music, an honorary Fellow of the Royal Welsh College of Music & Drama (Coleg Brenhinol Cerdd a Drama Cymru) has an honorary D.Litt. from the University of East Anglia and is a Companion of LIPA (The Liverpool Institute for Performing Arts).
 He is also a member of the Kenjin-Tatsujin Council for the orphans charity Ashinaga Ikuekai in Japan.